IMPORTANT INFORMATION FOR OUR CLIENTS

 If there is indeed a communication issue with your panel beyond poor signal strength, you can choose to receive notification from Alarm.com of such events.
 You would need to activate “System Event Notifications” in your Alarm.com account, and then select “My Panel Is Not Communicating.”
-Please call Janelle or Deanna at our office (310) 514-3144 with questions.
+Please call Janelle at our office (310) 514-3144 with questions.

 You may notice that cell signal in areas that was previously strong is now less reliable.
 As cellular service companies prepare for the 3G sunset, they are shutting down service to cellular towers, which may be the reason you notice changes in signal strength and availability.

 CANCELLING MONITORING SERVICE

 Please remember that monitoring fees continue to accrue until cancellation paperwork has been signed and returned to us.

 Before making the decision to cancel, please remember that:

 - Smoke and heat detectors are monitored 24/7 regardless of whether or not your system is armed.